oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 });
 ```

-This is Ember Data's way of sending an ajax request to the server to fetch all message.
+This is Ember Data's way of sending an ajax request to the server to fetch all messages.
+More on that here: http://guides.emberjs.com/v2.1.0/routing/specifying-a-routes-model/.
 The route's model hook returns a model which is automatically set on the controller, which in turn makes it available in our templates.
 This works even if you don't define a controller, because Ember autogenerates it for you.

 We also need to pass the model to our component: